 How to build your marketing agency website

-2. Make contact frictionless from every page.
+Make contact frictionless from every page.
 Phone number in the header, a CTA that follows the visitor as they scroll, and at least two contact methods (form + phone, or form + meeting scheduler).
 SmartSites puts a lead form directly in the hero.
 Scorpion offers four contact methods in a sticky bar.
-The common thread: zero hunting required.

-3. Publish case studies with specific results.
+Publish case studies with specific results.
 “We helped Company X” is a testimonial.
 “We increased Company X’s organic traffic by 340% in 12 months” is a case study.
-Dedicated case study pages with measurable outcomes are the single biggest trust differentiator between agencies that convert and agencies that just look good.
+Dedicated case study pages with measurable outcomes consistently separated the highest-converting agencies in our review from the ones that just looked good.

 Key Takeaways

-• Offer multiple contact methods from every page: phone in the header, a form or meeting scheduler, and ideally a sticky CTA.
-Scorpion's four-option bottom bar is the gold standard.
+- Offer multiple contact methods from every page: phone in the header, a form or meeting scheduler, and ideally a sticky CTA.
+Scorpion's four-option bottom bar is the best example we found.

 How we picked these sites